• Skip to primary navigation

 More cherry tomato recipes

-I'm a fan of cherry tomatoes!
+I’m a fan of cherry tomatoes!
 I grow them in my garden and they are never not around in my house.
-They're great by themselves for snacking or serving alongside dips such as hummus.
+They’re great by themselves for snacking or serving alongside dips such as hummus and baba ganoush.

 If you love cherry tomatoes too, check out some of these recipes:

-If you’ve enjoyed this roasted cherry tomato pasta recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this roasted cherry tomato pasta recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 Roasted Cherry Tomato Pasta